 - Unclaimed — This is for unilateral payments that are unclaimed.

 - Pending — The payment is pending because it is being reviewed for compliance with government regulations.
-The review will be completed and the payment status will be updated within 72 hours.
+The review will be completed and the payment status updates within 72 hours.

 - Blocked — This payment was blocked due to a violation of government regulations.